Telefonica Brasil says to offer shares after GVT approval

-RIO DE JANEIRO (Reuters) - Telefonica Brasil (VIVT4.SA) said on Friday it would hold a public share offering after it receives regulatory approval to buy the local broadband unit of Vivendi SA (VIV.PA) known as GVT.
+RIO DE JANEIRO, March 20 (Reuters) - Telefonica Brasil said on Friday it would hold a public share offering after it receives regulatory approval to buy the local broadband unit of Vivendi SA known as GVT.

 The share offering would help finance the deal, Telefonica said in a securities filing.